ChetHarrison/jsdoccer/README.md

 (OK a tool that documents your code should have some **REALLY** good docs right?.
 But I'm working on getting that live so, imagine that icon with the man shoveling stuff)  <-- long disclaimer.

- A collection of Node.js tasks to auto document your ECMAScript (Java Script) in  [JSDoc 3](https://github.com/jsdoc3/jsdoc3.github.com) using [Esprima](http://esprima.org/) and [ESCodeGen](https://github.com/Constellation/escodegen) as well as lint those docs.
-It converts your code into YAML templates that (will be) converted to JSDocs.
-The YAML stage allows you to fill in stubbed examples and other details that cannot be generated from the provided Esprima code meta data.
+ A collection of Node.js tasks to:

+* Auto-document your ECMAScript (Java Script) using [Esprima](http://esprima.org/) It converts your code into YAML templates that allows you to fill in stubbed examples and descriptions using [JSDoc 3](https://github.com/jsdoc3/jsdoc3.github.com) sintax.
+* Convert the those YAML files to HTML docs.
+* Lint those docs to keep them up to date.

 ### Basic Usage